 Sugar + Stress = A Hormonal Mess

 Environmental factors — that is, anything you put in or on your body or absorb from your environment — account for about 90% of the autoimmune equation.
-Your genes only contribute maybe 10% of the risk.
+Your genes only contribute 10% of the risk.
 Environmental factors — that is, anything you put in or on your body or absorb from your environment — account for about 90% of the autoimmune equation.
-Your genes only contribute maybe 10% of the risk!
-Greatly affected by external factors, hormones, from insulin and cortisol to sex hormones and vitamin D levels, actually have a profound influence on your risk for autoimmune conditions.
+Greatly affected by external factors, hormones like insulin, cortisol, sex hormones and vitamin D levels, actually have a profound influence on your risk for autoimmune conditions.
 1Jara LJ, Medina G, Voorduin S, et al. The endocrine system and autoimmunity.
 In: Anaya JM, Shoenfeld Y, Rojas-Villarraga A, et al., editors.
 Autoimmunity: From Bench to Bedside [Internet].
 Bogota (Colombia): El Rosario University Press; 2013 Jul 18.
 Chapter 12.Available from: https://www.ncbi.nlm.nih.gov/books/NBK459473/

 To prevent or heal from an autoimmune disorder, you’ll need to identify your personal triggers so you can eliminate them, minimize your exposure, or, in the case of hormone, get them balanced.

 Hormones.
 You can’t see them, but you can certainly feel them when they’re out of whack.
 These tiny messengers of the body may be the most critical underpinnings of our health and wellbeing.
 Studies show that hormonal imbalance is directly correlated to the development and perpetuation of autoimmune conditions.
 The intersection of autoimmunity and hormones is a vast and complicated topic, so let’s simplify things by focusing on the two main root cause culprits in your control: sugar and stress.